 - Name - Lists the alert's name

-- Connector - Displays the connector that the alert is associated with
+- Integration - Displays the integration that the alert is associated with

 - Count - Lists the total number of events matching the alert’s conditions